The following are newspaper articles of Sharon Cheney's exhibitions

 In a world that is in turmoil, Cheney’s quietly beautiful sculptures, with strong lines and expressive forms, "depict men and women in their archetypal roles," as if to say they know who they are and where they are going.
 Sensual, calm, and peaceful, they are finished in richly coloured patinas and bring a joy to the senses.
 The viewer is indeed aware of the fine artistic quality about them.

-Cheney has been recently commissioned to create a sculpted coffee table of bronze and glass, for a private collector which combines her unique sense of design, bringing to the project a functional application.
+Cheney was commissioned to create a sculpted coffee table of bronze and glass, for a private collector which combines her unique sense of design, bringing to the project a functional application.

 The demonstration on the process of creating a bronze sculpture at the Arts Club, 1840 sherbrooke Street west is on Sunday April 14, 2 p.m.
 Admission is free.